 The First Resurrection

 So, who are these who participate in the first resurrection?
-While some would argue that they are limited to only tribulational martyrs, Amillennialists believe that these include all believers who have died.
-In Philippians 1:23 Paul expresses that he longs to depart and to be with Christ.
-He anticipates that at his physical death he will enter the presence of Christ.
+While some would argue that they are limited to only tribulation martyrs, Amillennialists believe that these include all believers who have died.
+In Philippians 1:23, Paul expressed that he longed to depart and to be with Christ.
+He anticipated that, at his physical death, he would enter the presence of Christ.